 HTTPS encrypts user data, authenticates internet communications and aids Google when crawling and indexing your web pages.
 You can learn more about HTTPS migration here.

 As a website design best practice, this is a foundational task that’s critical to online marketing.

 A newer addition to the web-design awareness conversation is website accessibility.

 Web accessibility refers to the coding of sites for maximum functionality and usability for those with visual, auditory, cognitive, intellectual or motor impairments.
 This may include enhanced navigation features, text-to-speech software, close-captioned videos, alt text and avoiding page effects that flash.

 Professional, affordable Calgary web design is paramount in a digital-first environment.
-Parxavenue’s website development, SEO and design teams bring full-service marketing solutions to businesses in the Alberta region.
+Parxavenue’s website development, SEO and design teams bring full-service marketing solutions to businesses in the Calgary area.